geosolutions-it/smb-portal/README.md

 **make sure u create a database and user name savemybike**

-5. then run 'python manage.py makemigrations' then 'python manage.py migrate'
+5. then run `python manage.py makemigrations` then `python manage.py migrate`

-6. then run the server with the command 'python manage.py runserver'
+6. then run the server with the command `python manage.py runserver`

 7. in your web browser enter 'localhost:8000/login'